igoryuzo/miniapp-scaffold/README.md

 A quick-start scaffold for Farcaster Mini Apps with user authentication, notifications, and data persistence using Supabase.

+Copy the second markdown below into your preferred LLM code editor (e.g Cursor)

 ```
 # Environment Variables for .env.local and Vercel